-Agbeyegbe-Hays listed for 2022 America’s Most Powerful Women in Accounting award – The Sun Nigeria
+Agbeyegbe-Hays listed for 2022 America’s most powerful women in accounting award – The Sun Nigeria

 From Aidoghie Paulinus, Abuja

-Recipients also are leaders in the accounting profession and their leadership has had a demonstrable effect upon the accomplishments of the organization with which she is associated.
+Recipients also are leaders in the accounting profession and their leadership has had a demonstrable effect upon the accomplishments of the organisation with which she is associated.

 This is as an awardee is a mentor, sponsor, and a role model, someone who stands out in her ability to encourage and help those around her thrive and flourish.
 The work she does is influential and is having a positive impact on the accounting profession as a whole.

-Speaking on the importance of the America’s Most Powerful Women in Accounting Award, President of AICPA, Barry Melancon, described it as a platform for celebrating female CPAs who have distinguished themselves and showcasing them as role models who already are inspiring younger generations of female professionals.
+President of AICPA, Barry Melancon, described the award as a platform for celebrating female CPAs who have distinguished themselves and showcasing them as role models who already are inspiring younger generations of female professionals.

-“Many of the finest professionals in accounting, as we all know are women.
-Yet, they don’t always receive the recognition they deserve.
-That is why the AICPA joined forces with the CPA Advisory Magazine to create the Most Powerful Women in Accounting Award.
-For over a decade, this award has shone a well-deserved spotlight on those women who have made indelible impact on the accounting profession,” he said.

-Hays is presently a director at large and executive committee member of the New York State Society of Certified Public Accountants and she is the current president of NYSSCPA’s Manhattan/Bronx Chapter.

 Leave a Reply